| |

 Defining Moment:

-The desperate Joad family reaches
+a murder The desperate Joad family reaches

 California expecting a "land of milk and honey".
 Instead, they encounter